What Semantic Search Can Do for You

 To illustrate this, in the example below, we are looking for someone “Who has experience with Transformers?”

-Technologies like NLP and QA enable search tools with a semantic understanding of text data and the queries.
+Natural language processing enables search tools with a semantic understanding of text data and the queries.
 They, therefore, serve as a natural language interface to interact with enterprise knowledge.
 These semantic search engines will no longer offer just a simple “keyword matcher.”

 Instead, they provide an interface to interact with information in all formats bringing us closer to much more generic and flexible virtual assistants.
 One particular driver for this kind of search will also be the pervasiveness of conversational AI — chatbots and voice assistants.